compgenomics2020/Team1-GenomeAssembly/README.md

 # Genome Assembly Pipeline
-This pipeline is designed to automate the assembly of a genome with the option to perform quality control measures and allows the user to pick between the MaSuRCa or Unicycler assemblers or the auto option, which will decide for the user based on quality metrics such as the total length of the assembled genome and N50.
+This pipeline is designed to automate the assembly of a genome with the option to perform quality control prior to assembly and allows the user to pick between the MaSuRCa or Unicycler assemblers or the auto option, which will decide choose the assembler for the user based on quality metrics given by Quast.

 * [Team 1 Genome Assembly ](#Team-1-Genome-Assembly)
 * [Software Requirements](#Software-Requirements)